Hitchcock Hall Constitution: for an Autonomous House Government

-Meetings of Election shall be held twice during the academic year, the first to be held during the first week of the Fall Quarter, and the second to be held no earlier than the fourth week of Winter Quarter and no later than the sixth week of Winter Quarter.
+Meetings of Election shall be held twice during the academic year, the first to be held during the first week of Fall Quarter and the second to be held no earlier than fourth week and no later than sixth week of Winter Quarter.

 The purpose of a Meeting of Election shall be to elect the officers of the House Council.

 During a meeting of election, the Resident Head(s) of Hitchcock shall also present those members of the Hitchcock House government which are appointed.

 When---and only when---the Presidency of Hitchcock House is vacant, the Resident Head(s) of Hitchcock shall preside over meetings of election.
 Otherwise, the president shall conduct elections (ie. Resident Head(s) conduct the election of the President during the first Meeting of Election, and the President conducts the election of the remaining positions).